 Enigma puzzles ran in New Scientist magazine from February 1979 up to December 2013, I add puzzles to the site typically every Monday and Friday, alternating the oldest unpublished puzzle with the newest unpublished puzzle.

-The easiest way to keep track of puzzles is to subscribe to the RSS feed for the site, but I also post announcements of the puzzles to the Google+ Enigmatic Code community as they are made available on the site, and to the Facebook Enigmatic Code page.
+The easiest way to keep track of puzzles is to subscribe to the RSS feed for the site, or to sign up for email notifications, but I also post announcements of the puzzles to the Facebook Enigmatic Code page as they are made available on the site.

 Feel free to join in, either by leaving a comment (with a program if you like), or by rating puzzles or just “liking” them.
+If you want to leave a general comment about the site, please do so below.
 Any kind of feedback is useful in encouraging me to keep the site going!

 - I am not affiliated with New Scientist magazine in any way (other than subscribing to it), nor am I paid for running this site.

 - This is an English language site so I’m only able to accept comments in English.
 Sorry.
 But you can use whatever programming language you like when posting code.